NTIG-Uppsala/elevhalsa-skylt/README.md

 + + [Static Site Generator](README.md#static-site-generator)
 + + [Python & Javascript](README.md#python--javascript)

+## Introduction

+This project aims to create a digital sign system that highlights Student Health Staff, providing quick and engaging information about their availability and services.

 ## How To Change The Information Currently Displayed
 Changing the information that is displayed on the monitor will be done by changing the information in [this](https://docs.google.com/spreadsheets/d/1qY1KYAY-AjFh2DWsjiVwOVj2qqJ29kpSs_YaBHi-TEs) google spreadsheet.
 Our code then downloads the data from google sheets as csv files and then renders the slides with jekyll using the csv data.